I wrote a while ago about what you can do with Anthropology. Working in the field is great, and there’s so much more you can do with it!

 All around the world, we’re concerned with being healthy.
 So we have “experts” in “health” who teach us how to do everything we already know that we should do better.
 Health Education is a really useful tool to make sure that everybody knows the facts about their health.
 Here in the U.S. we have organizations like Planned Parenthood that hand out condoms and have discussions about it.
 In some cases, that means taking cultural and religious considerations.
 Around the world we have a need for people to discuss nutrition, HIV, and whatever else you can think of.

 Of course, you can go into the Education system.
 Often those doing research in the Anthropology are also working as instructors at the college level.
 It’s a good jumping off point for writing and researching.
 In addition, if teaching is your calling, you can learn about anything with an Anthropological perspective.
-You can teach about other cultures, or health, business, really anything.

 There are quite a very successful people working in fine arts that have degrees in Anthropology.
 Learning about other cultures can help with acting, and art (in any form) is a fantastic way to show your appreciation for a culture.
 Giada de Laurentiis, Glenn Close, and Ashley Judd were all Anthropology majors.

-Linguistics is a subfield in Anthropology, meaning you’re going to find a lot of Anth majors who really care about language.
+Linguistics is a subfield in Anthropology, meaning you’re going to find a lot of Anthropology majors who really care about language.
 Authors, editors, publishers, poets, comedians.
 You can do whatever you want with language, and have the background to help you understand others.

 The corporate world takes Anthropology seriously.
 They hire Anthropologists as consultants to help them devise business plans and products.
 You can also create your own business.
 A little bit of experience in the business world and you’re set.